google/WebFundamentals/src/content/en/updates/2017/01/nic56.md

 ## Web Bluetooth API {: #webbluetooth }

-Until now, users who have a bluetooth devices were forced to install native apps to communicate with them.
+Until now, users who have bluetooth devices were forced to install native apps to communicate with them.
 With Chrome 56, users can select nearby Bluetooth Low Energy devices to provide to web sites that use the [Web Bluetooth API](//webbluetoothcg.github.io/web-bluetooth/).